Cilvyahg/FED_wtrack/DOM/dom.md

 in the DOM each element becomes an object or node, we can use built in methods to interact with these nodes.

+you need to understand the basics html and css when you want to use the DOM.

 **Nodes versus Element nodes**